Disney Cruise Cruise Ships by Size and Age

 Disney’s cruise ships have a lot to offer.
 In addition to meeting Mickey Mouse, Elsa, and other Disney characters, their ships feature fireworks at sea, spacious cabins, adult-only spaces, elegant decor, incredible dining options, and more.

 Though most cruise lines strive to innovate with new cruise ships released yearly, Disney seems to have taken a more traditional route.
-Their ships have a strong focus on classic fun for the whole family, with the familiar splash of Disney magic you expect to find from the “House of Mouse”.
+Their ships strongly focus on classic fun for the whole family, with the familiar splash of Disney magic you expect to find from the “House of Mouse.”

 However, that is changing with the addition of Disney Wish in 2022.
 Wish became the first new cruise ship for the line in ten years.
 The new ship introduced many new thrills, including Cinderella’s Castle at Sea, Worlds of Marvel’s cinematic dining experience, Star Wars: Hyperspace Lounge, A reimagined kids club, and clever new uses of technology to bring magic to “passengers.”